 With mixer running, slowly add egg whites and vanilla.
 Mix on medium speed for 3 minutes, until mixture has slightly thickened.
 Do not overmix or egg whites will thicken too much.

-With 2-ounce cookie or ice cream scoop or generous tablespoon, scoop batter onto prepared baking sheet to make cookies that are 4 inches in diameter.
-Scoop 5 cookies on each sheet (these are big cookies, about 3 inches apart so they don’t stick when they spread.
+With 2-ounce cookie or ice cream scoop or generous tablespoon, scoop batter onto prepared baking sheet, to make cookies that are 4 inches in diameter.
+Scoop 5 cookies on each pan, about 3 inches apart so they don’t stick when they spread.
 If you have extra batter, wait until first batch of cookies is baked before scooping next batch.

 François Payard is a third generation pastry chef, who, after honing his skills by his family’s side and in the finest pastry kitchens in France, moved to New York where he was named “Pastry Chef of the Year” by the James Beard Foundation.
 Francois Payard has won numerous awards, such as the “Ordre du Mérite Agricole” by the French Government in 2004, he became a member of Relais Desserts International in 2006, an association of the 85 best pastry chefs in the world and in 2010 received the Dom Perignon Award of Excellence.

 Not just a chef, François is also the author of the popular cookbooks Bite Size: Elegant Recipes for Entertaining, Simply Sensational Desserts and Chocolate Epiphany: Exceptional Cookies, Cakes, and Confections for Everyone.
-His most recent cookbook, PAYARD DESSERTS, was released in 2013.
+PAYARD DESSERTS, was released on October 29th, 2013.